LT-IntroToAI-SY2526/assignment6-part1-per4-Michael-Stone77/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+The R^2 score tells you about the variance in the dependent variable and how much that variance is explained by the independent variable.
+If it's closer to 1 that means the data closely fits the model created from it, but if it's closer to 0 that means the model poorly fits the data.